Virtual School Open Days

 Salisbury Cathedral School, 1 The Close, Salisbury, Wilts SP1 2EQ, tel: 01722 555300, salisburycathedralschool.com

 An all-through day and boarding school for boys and girls aged 3 – 18 based in Atworth, near Bath, this is certainly a school to look at – highly ambitious for their pupils, they also provide a nurturing education which brings out the best in every child.
 Oh, and there is an absolutely outstanding equestrian centre.
 Want to know more?
-Check it out for yourself at their Virtual Open Morning at 10.30am on Sat 16 May.
-Sign up here https://www.stonarschool.com/admissions/open-mornings-school-visits.
-Admissions are very much still open, and families can even request a virtual meeting with the Head.
+Admissions are very much still open, and families have an opportunity to meet the Headmaster through virtual meetings.
 Oh, and read our review.

 Stonar School, Cottles Park, Atworth, Wiltshire, SN12 8NT, Tel:01225 701740, www.stonarschool.com